 The original, correct spelling – Menecola – was retained by later emigrants from Roseto Valfortore.
-Most of those families settled in and still live in and around Toronto and Mississauga, Ontario and also in the eastern part of the state of Pennsylvania, mainly in the following cities: Roseto, Bangor, Easton and Philadelphia.
+Most of those families settled in and still live in and around Toronto and Mississauga, Ontario and also in the eastern part of the state of Pennsylvania, mainly in Roseto, Bangor, Easton and Philadelphia.

-All of the Minicola and Menecola families originated in Roseto Valfortore, Italy and they would all therefore be related somehow although many of the current descendants would be very distant relations.
+As far as I know, all of the Minicola and Menecola families originated in Roseto Valfortore, Italy and they would all therefore be related somehow although many of the current descendants would be very distant relations.

 As to the origin of the the Menecola surname – according to the Dizionario dei Cobnomi e Soprannomi di Cerignola (The Dictionary of Surnames and Nicknames of Cerignola) the origin is as follows: